joeyhutchinson/react-project-v2/README.md

 #### Post MVP

 - Pull Google Maps API data to embed dynamic Mars map on Map webpage.
+(Post project note: Google no longer provides Mars map API and associated capabilities.
+Was unable to create embedded Google Mars Map, and instead used the embedded map as per the details within the Map component.)

 ## React Component Hierarchy